centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ### Pre-defined filters

-When you open the Events view, the default filter is "Unhandled problems".
+When you open the Resource status page, the default filter is "Unhandled problems".
 This filter quickly show all problems/alerts that are not yet handled so you can focus on choosing the most relevant alerts to take care of.
 You can choose two other filters that are "Resources problems"